Blog: Why tenant stability matters

 Above the minimum

-We ask our home providers to give a minimum of three hours support to each tenant per week, three times more than the number of hours usually expected by Birmingham City Council.
+We ask our home providers to give a minimum of three hours support to each tenant per week — three times more than usually expected by Birmingham City Council.

 Guiding support

-Our housing providers employ the support workers and Sustain gives guidance and recommendations to help them in these roles.
-We also run regular training sessions with our own staff, particularly the safeguarding and inspections teams.
+Our housing providers employ the support workers.
+Sustain gives guidance, recommendations, and regular training — particularly for safeguarding and inspections teams.

 Approachability